metamath/lamp-guide/docs/11/index.md

 |- ( ( A e.
 CC /\ ( sin ` A ) =/= 0 /\ ( cos ` A ) =/= 0 ) ->
      ( tan ` A ) = ( ( sin ` A ) / ( cos ` A ) ) )
 ~~~~

-If you don't have this statement, use a long-click and then edit the
-statement to fix it.

 It turns out that metamath-lamp can immediately prove this new step.